thaikolja/discord-cocobot/README.md

    1. If you don't have it yet, install Git via `sudo apt-get install git`

 2. For security reasons, you'd want to create a new user who belongs to a group that only has permission to run the bot (note that both the user and the group have the same name):
-   1. Create group: `sudo groupapp discord-bot`
+   1. Create group: `sudo groupadd discord-bot`

    2. Create user: `sudo useradd -m -g discord-bot discord-bot`

-3. Change (`cd`) into the newly created home directory, which would be `/home/discord-bot,` and use `git clone https://gitlab.com/thaikolja/discord-cocobot.git .` to download the source code into your bot directory[^1].
+3. Change (`cd`) into the newly created home directory, which would be `/home/discord-bot`, and use `git clone https://gitlab.com/thaikolja/discord-cocobot.git .` to download the source code into your bot directory[^1].
 4. Change the permissions of the entire folder and files to match your user and group name: `sudo chown -R discord-bot:discord-bot .` (Don't leave the `.` away)
 5. Install all packages needed for installing the Discord bot: `sudo apt-get update && sudo apt-get install python3 python3-pip`
 6. To not depend on the OS' Python version, you need to create a virtual environment.
-In the root folder of your bot, run `python -m venv venv` to create one.
+In the root folder of your bot, run `python3 -m venv venv` to create one.
 Use `source venv/bin/activate` to switch into the environment.
 7. Install all dependencies via `pip install -r requirements.txt`.
 8. Copy the invisible file `.env.example` and rename it to `.env` via `cp .env.example .env`.
 Fill out the API keys and tokens[^2], which you can find via a simple Google search:
    1. `DISCORD_BOT_TOKEN`=your_discord_bot_token